-If you’re looking for a comforting sweet potato casserole to round out your next get-together, an old fashioned Sweet Potato Pudding recipe can’t be beat.
-A Southern favorite you can put together in no time and will compliment any main course you’re serving.
+If you’re looking for a comforting sweet potato casserole to round out your next get-together, this old fashioned recipe can’t be beat.
+A Southern favorite you can put together in no time and one that will compliment any main course you’re serving.

 The grated sweet potatoes soften while they bake, but stay intact and the top gets a bit crispy so there’s a little texture with the custard.
 The combination of both flavors and textures are a great addition to a Thanksgiving or Christmas dinner.